Media Queries and Breakpoints

 Media Queries Examples

-Based of the findings of this article and this webkit bug Eufemia recommends to use em units for media query usage to meet the best overall browser support.
+Based on the findings of this article and this webkit bug, Eufemia recommends using em units for media queries to achieve the best overall browser support.
 Read more about units.

 How to deal with Jest